 - One diploma listing The Bachelor of Arts and Sciences (B.A.S.) if one major is a B.A. degree type and another is a B.S. degree type (if this option is chosen the degree type of B.A.S. shows on the diploma and the official transcript along with both majors).

 Students must complete degree requirements for the first (primary) major before they can graduate.
-Students who have declared two majors must complete all degree requirements for the second (secondary) major in order to graduate.
+Students who have declared two majors must complete all degree requirements for the second (secondary) major, with exception to the AUCC Category 4A-C, in order to graduate.
 If a student does not intend to complete the requirements of the second major then that major must be dropped before the degree can be conferred for the primary major.

 Degrees Earned Concurrently